musa-509-spring-2023/assignment02/README.md

     )
     ```

 5. Rate neighborhoods by their bus stop accessibility for wheelchairs.
 Use Azavea's neighborhood dataset from OpenDataPhilly along with an appropriate dataset from the Septa GTFS bus feed.
 Use the [GTFS documentation](https://gtfs.org/reference/static/) for help.
 Use some creativity in the metric you devise in rating neighborhoods.

     _NOTE: There is no automated test for this question, as there's no one right answer.
 With urban data analysis, this is frequently the case._

     Discuss your accessibility metric and how you arrived at it below:

     **Description:**

+    My desired metric would be to combine septa.bus_stop's wheelchair_boarding category with septa.fare_attributes payment_method, checking both whether a wheelchair user could pay for their trip before the bus came and then board with ease.
+However, all of SEPTA's stops and zones require payment during boarding according to the data field, so that option couldn't be tried in this assignment.

+    Alternatively, I combined septa.stop_times trip frequency per route at the particular stop with the wheelchair_boarding metric.
+Everyone enjoys more frequent service so that they aren't punished as bad for missing a bus.
+I imagine this could be doubly important for those with mobility disabilities, who require more time and variables to get to the stop.

 6. What are the _top five_ neighborhoods according to your accessibility metric?